briansjkim/ryk-blog/README.md

 > A blog site for my client's thoughts, ideas, and views

 # Technologies Used
-> React, Redux, Node.js/Express, MongoDB/Mongoose, SCSS
+> React, SCSS, Node.js/Express, MongoDB/Mongoose, AWS (S3 & EC2)

 # Starting #
  1. From the root directory, run the following command to start the client: